Clinical-Genomics/stranger/README.md

 ## Repeat definitions

 The repeats are called with Expansion Hunter as mentioned earlier.
 Expansion Hunter will annotate the number of times that a repeat has been seen in the bam files of each individual and what repeat id the variant has.
 Stranger will annotate the level of pathogenecity for the repeat number.
-The intervals that comes with the package are manually collected from the literature since there is no source where this information can be collected.
+The intervals that comes with the package are manually collected from the literature since there is no single source where this information can be collected.

 There is a repeat definitions file that comes with Stranger in `stranger/resources/repeatexpansionsloci.tsv`.
 This is a tsv formated file on the following format:

 | hgnc_id | hgnc_symbol | repid | ru | normal_max | pathologic_min | disease |